cbrookins/cbrookins.github.io/_posts/2020-02-26-rebuild-uefi-boot-partition.markdown

 8  bcdboot c:\windows /s L: /f UEFI
 9  exit
 ```
+*Note: In this example I selected Volume 3.
+This may not always be the correct volume in all cases.
+Usually the volume you are looking for it the smallest on the drive.*

 Now you can select **Continue** or **Turn off your PC**
-Hopefully now your new VM can boot
+Hopefully, now your device can boot